TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 The important thing here is that you delete the given Offer from the Repository using the method :php:`remove()`.
-After running through your extension, Extbase will delete the associated record from the Database respectively mark it as deleted.
+After running through your extension, Extbase will delete the associated record from the Database by marking it as deleted.

 .. tip::